This appendix presents the same information available in the Tool

 fname is the name of a file; if it starts with a tilde, then tilde

-substitution is done before executing the command (as for cd;
+substitution is done before executing the command (as for cd

-see section Change working directory: cd). opt indicates
+see section Change working directory: cd

 what to do with the file name.
 Any unique abbreviation for opt is